-In Key Stage 1 and 2, pupils are taught in mixed ability groups or pairings.
-At the start of a lesson the teacher has no fixed concept of what a child can or can't do and all pupils are viewed with flexible mathematical ability.
-Adult and peer support are used throughout the lesson, when and where necessary but the expectation is that all pupils work independently at some point.
-A range of inclusion strategies, are embedded in practice and teachers are aware of the special educational needs of the pupils in their Maths class, as well as those who have English as an additional language.
+In both Key Stages, children are taught in mixed ability groups or pairings.
+At the start of a lesson the teacher has no fixed concept of what a child can or can't do and all children are viewed with flexible mathematical ability.
+Adult and peer support are used throughout the lesson, when and where necessary but the expectation is that all children work independently at some point.
+A range of inclusion strategies, are embedded in practice and teachers are aware of the special educational needs of the children in their Maths class, as well as those who have English as an additional language.

-Although the expectation is that the majority of pupils will move through the programmes of study at broadly the same pace, the 2014 National Curriculum states: 'Decisions about when to progress should always be based on the security of pupils' understanding and their readiness to progress to the next stage.'
+Although the expectation is that the majority of children will move through the programmes of study at broadly the same pace, the 2014 National Curriculum states: 'Decisions about when to progress should always be based on the security of children's understanding and their readiness to progress to the next stage.'
 If a child's needs are best met by following an alternative plan, this will be overseen by the SENDCo, in collaboration with the class teacher and with the knowledge of SMT.